SPAM Tolerance for Pauli Error Estimation: Lower-bounding

 The first property holds, since, if we set $M$ to $\frac{1}{c_0}$, and let $z_0 = \frac{1}{4M}$, then

 as desired.
 The second property holds, since, for $0 < \gamma \leq 1$ and for $z \in \C$ such that $\vert z \vert \leq 1 - \gamma$, we have that

-Since our proof only requires these two properties, we will prove our lower bound for all polynomials that satisfy them.
-We thus define the following set of functions: \begin{definition} Let $0 < \kappa \leq 1$ and $\lambda \geq 1$. $\calC_{\kappa, \lambda}$ is the set of all analytic functions $f$ that are continuous on the closed unit disk and satisfy
+Since our proof only requires these two properties, we will prove our lower bound for the set of all polynomials that satisfy them, which we define in the following section.